RedisLabs/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

 1. Select one or more databases from the **Databases** list.

-1. Select a **Redis ACL** from the list to set the role's level of access to the selected databases.
+1. To set the role's level of access to the selected databases, select a **Redis ACL** from the list.

 1. Select the check mark to confirm the association: